fu4303/alec-portfolio/src/blog/filter-posts-by-tag.md

 ---
 title: Filter Posts by Tag
 date: 2020-06-10
-desc: Blogs can quickly become disorganized.
+description: Blogs can quickly become disorganized.
 With a bit of javascript, you can filter your posts by tag.
 author: Binyamin Aron Green
 ---
 Blogs can quickly become disorganized.
 You might want to link to a page on your website which only lists posts about CSS.
 With a bit of javascript, you can use `/blog?tag=css` to filter your posts.